 Declaration of competing interest

 All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
 Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 Authors should complete the declaration of competing interest statement using this template and upload to the submission system at the Attach/Upload Files step.
 Note: Please do not convert the .docx template to another file type.
 Author signatures are not required.
 If there are no interests to declare, please choose the first option in the template.
 This statement will be published within the article if accepted.
 More information.

 Declaration of interest

-Each author must sign an authorship statement and conflict of interest statement.
+Each author must sign an authorship statement and conflict of interest statement found in the Author Declaration Template.
 Both of these must be submitted with each manuscript.
-Both forms are available for download from the Women's Dermatology Society and Elsevier websites.
+The form is available for download here.

 Use of inclusive language